alfiduran/alfiduran/README.md

 ### Hi there 👋
 Welcome to my Project space!
 Looking forward to learning and sharing knowledge with everyone!

-- 🔭 I’m currently working as a Cloud and DevOps Engineer at Ohmyhome Pte Ltd.
+- 🔭 I’m currently working as a Cloud and DevOps Engineer at Ohmyhome!
-- 🌱 I’m currently learning Amazon Web Services to take my Solutions Architect Associate certification.
+- 🌱 I’m currently taking AWS Solutions Architect Associate certification (SAA-C02).
 - 👯 I’m looking to collaborate on automation / CICD processes.
 - 🤔 I’m looking for help with Security Hardening, DevSecOps and Python.
 - 💬 Ask me about public speaking and confidence!
-- 📫 How to reach me: emceealfi@gmail.com
+- 📫 How to reach me: alfi.latiff@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: Guinness World Record holder!

 <!--